twitter/hbc/README.md

 ### Specifying an endpoint

 Declare a StreamingEndpoint to connect to.
-These classes reside in the package com.twitter.hbc.core.endpoint, and correspond to all of our endpoints, ranging from .
+These classes reside in the package com.twitter.hbc.core.endpoint, and correspond to all of our endpoints.
 By default, the HTTP parameter "delimited=length" is set for all of our StreamingEndpoints for compatibility with our processor (next section).
 If you are using our StringDelimitedProcessor this parameter must be set.
 For a list of available public endpoints and the http parameters we support, see [Twitter's Streaming API docs](https://dev.twitter.com/docs/streaming-apis/streams/public).

 #### Filter streams: